Skip to content

 SpeciesI. bullockii

-Allen’s hummingbird is a type of hummingbird that can be found in the western part of the United States.
+Allen’s hummingbird is found in the western part of the United States.

-It is actually one of seven different species of hummingbirds that belong to the genus Selasphorus.
+It is one of seven different species of hummingbirds belonging to the genus Selasphorus.
 These hummingbirds are known for their small size and incredible flying abilities.
-They are often seen hovering in mid-air or darting quickly from one flower to another.
+They often hover in mid-air or darting quickly from one flower to another.

-Despite their tiny size, they have incredibly fast wingbeats, which can reach up to 60 times per second.
+Despite their tiny size, they have incredibly fast wingbeats, reaching up to 60 times per second.
 The breeding range of Allen’s hummingbird is mainly concentrated in the western United States.

-They can be found in various habitats such as coastal areas, forests, and even urban gardens.
+They can be found in habitats such as coastal areas, forests, and even urban gardens.

-During the breeding season, the male hummingbirds display their vibrant plumage, which includes a brilliant orange-red throat patch known as a gorget.
-The female Allen’s hummingbirds, on the other hand, have more subdued colors, with a greenish back and a white breast.
+During the breeding season, the male hummingbirds display their plumage, which includes a brilliant orange-red throat patch known as a gorget.
+On the other hand, Allen’s female hummingbirds have more subdued colors, with a greenish back and a white breast.

 They build small, cup-shaped nests made of plant fibers and spider silk.